 Pests in the workplace have been linked with asthma, rabies, and Lyme disease.
-One of the most common workplace pests, rodents (including rats, mice and squirrels), are responsible for the spread of several viruses and parasites.
-But by eliminating their sources of food, water and shelter, you can stress the pests and create an environment where they don't want to stay.
+One of the most common workplace pests, rodents (including rats, mice, and squirrels), are responsible for the spread of several viruses and parasites.
+By eliminating their sources of food, water, and shelter, you can stress the pests and create an environment where they don't want to stay.

 Signs of Infestations

-Of course, the most common sign of a rodent infestation is actually seeing a mouse or rat -- alive or dead.
-But, other than actually seeing a rodent on the premises, the next most common sign that rodents have invaded the worksite is sighting of their droppings.
+The most common sign of a rodent infestation is actually seeing a mouse or rat, alive or dead.
+Other than actually seeing a rodent on the premises, the next most common sign that rodents have invaded the worksite is seeing their droppings.
 These will be found near food sources in cupboards, drawers or bins where food is stored, overhead in attics or drop ceilings, or on pathways such as wall studs or beams.
 A good place to look in the desk drawers of employees who bring in and keep food in their desks.
 Mice and rats love to find these often-overlooked areas!